Reading for Life, Not Status

 But it is not the only kind that matters.

 Some men turn reading into another productivity contest.
 Every book has to build a skill, sharpen a system, increase income, optimize a habit, or make them sound more serious.
+That approach can become sterile.

 A man is not a machine being upgraded.

 He is a human being trying to live a full life without becoming smaller, colder, duller, or more trapped inside his own narrow experience.
+Reading can help with that, not just by giving him answers.

 Sometimes by giving him range.